EuroLinux/eurolinux-open-docs/docs/index.md

 ## How to contribute

 We love your input!
-We value transparent and easy to contribute projects that's why we choose GitHub.
+We value transparent and easy to contribute projects, that's why we choose GitHub.
 You can contribute to this project with:

 - Proposing a new topic that should be described